In this article:

 3. Fights the Common Cold and Congestion

 Cayenne pepper can provide relief from symptoms related to the common cold or flu, specifically congestion.
-As cayenne pepper stimulates secretion, it is capable of providing relief from nasal congestion or sinus pressure.
+As cayenne pepper stimulates secretion, that help in clearing mucus from the air passageways, it can provide relief from nasal congestion or sinus pressure.